Five Places To Make Mom Friends In Japan

 Routine Checkups and Vaccinations

 Routine health checkups and vaccinations are provided either at your local health center or at your choice of pediatricians.
-Either way, they tend to be done en masse which means they are a great opportunity to meet moms in your neighbourhood with similar aged kids.
+Either way, they tend to be done en masse which means they are a great opportunity to meet moms in your neighborhood with similar aged kids.

 Make the most of your time in the waiting room to strike up a conversation while gawking at all the cute babies—in a social distancing manner!

 From baby swimming classes to music and craft classes to yoga and pilates classes—with a little research you might be able to find a class that interests you in your area.
-Your local YMCA, gym or kindergarten/daycare might be a good place to start making inquiries.
-Not only can you sneak in a bit of exercise or entertainment while bonding with your precious one, you are also likely to meet other moms with similar interests.
+Your local YMCA, gym, or kindergarten/daycare might be a good place to start making inquiries.
+Not only can you sneak in a bit of exercise or entertainment while bonding with your precious one, but you are also likely to meet other moms with similar interests.
 Win-win!

 Every time I have visited my local library I have found it full of kids and at least one mom with a young baby.
 Most city libraries have a children’s area where you can let your baby crawl around and/or read them a book or two.
 Many libraries also host a “story time” for kids which is not only great for Japanese language development, but also for meeting other moms.

 While you are there, you might want to check out the library’s English section.
 Many have a small selection of English children’s books in addition to the Japanese ones.
 It’s never too early to start enjoying books with your children!